canonical/ubuntu-pro-for-wsl/INSTALL.md

     ```powershell
     Add-AppxPackage .\UbuntuProForWindows_*_x64.msixbundle
     ```
-6. Open the start menu and search for Ubuntu Pro For Windows.
+6. Open the start menu and search for "Ubuntu Pro For Windows".
 7. The Firewall may ask for an exception.
 Allow it.
 8. The GUI should show up.
 You’re done.